 There was one other couple at breakfast, who were from Montpellier and showed the usual mixture of horror and admiration when they discovered that we were on foot.

 The D124 rose steadily beside a watercourse, the Esquielle, after which the hotel is named.
 The country was surprisingly dry and scrubby.

-Over the rise we came to the hamlet of Mauressargues, clinging to the slope, and took the road to the right, down steeply to the plain and close to the village where last night’s wine had been made.
-Crossing the D8, we pressed on towards Saint-Bénézet but turned off before reaching it in order to descend, from pine forest to fields, in the direction of Lédignan.
+Over the rise we came to the hamlet of Mauressargues, clinging to the slope, and took the road to the right, descending steeply to the plain, close to the village where last night’s wine had been made.
+Crossing the D8, we pressed on towards Saint-Bénézet but turned off before reaching it in order to plunge from pine forest to fields, in the direction of Lédignan.

 An old fellow came up as we were sipping our coffee and asked where we were from.
 When I said Australia, he replied dismissively the we were therefore English.
 I said we were actually the rejects and criminals of English society, the people that England did not want, and he liked that – we were the equivalent of Réunion in French society.
 He shook our hands warmly as he shuffled off.

 Despite closely following the map, we missed the side turn from Lédignan and had to risk our lives on the truck-infested N110 for a couple of kilometres until we found a gravel track that took us through the vines to rejoin the lost road.
 There we found a tree laden with ripe pears, of which we picked a hatful.

 A scatter of houses at les Mas de Cardet had us searching for the way again, but we found it and were soon crossing the fields towards the river.